SShang7/TeleTale/backend/README.md

 # Development

-This project uses Python 3.8.* and Django 4.1 for the backend.
+This project uses Python 3.6+ and Django 4.1 for the backend.
 For reference, check out the official [Django documentation](https://docs.djangoproject.com/en/4.1/), which contains tutorials, reference guides, and more.

 If you add/remove/update one of the dependencies, make sure you update the requirements.txt file.
 You can do so by running `python3 freeze > requirements.txt`.
 This updates the list of dependencies.
-If someone else has updated `requirements.txt`, make sure to run `pip3 install -r requirements.txt`.
+If someone else has updated `requirements.txt`, make sure to run `pip install -r requirements.txt`.

 To start the server, run the following from this directory: